The old city of Dubrovnik is possibly one of the best photography locations in the world.

 Timing is Everything

 Get in early and come back late.
 It goes without saying, the earlier you can get to any popular destination the better.
 Dubrovnik is no exception.
-The cruise ship crowds tend to start arriving after 10 or 11 in the morning and will be gone by early evening.
+The cruise ship crowds tend to start arriving after 10 or 11 in the morning and leave by early evening.

 If you have more than one day in Dubrovnik, get to the old city as early as possible to capture open scenes like this with just enough people to give the town life.
-Plus you will be treated to some very nice light.
+Plus you will be treated to some lovely light.

 The same goes for the end of the day.
 Wait until the ships have left for the day and return for some lovely night scenes.
 More below on night photography.